voncloft/scratch-build/README.md

 How to use this script:

-check-versions.sh: used to check host OS ./01-install.sh: run as normal user
+scripts/check-versions.sh: used to check host OS ./01-install.sh: run as normal user

 Copy folder inside /mnt/lfs - cd into it once chrooted